muxinc/mux-php/docs/Api/PlaybackIDApi.md

 getAssetOrLivestreamId($playback_id): \MuxPhp\Models\GetAssetOrLiveStreamIdResponse
 ```

-Retrieve an Asset or Live Stream ID
+Retrieve an asset or live stream ID

 Retrieves the Identifier of the Asset or Live Stream associated with the Playback ID.